SOUTH STREET BRIDGE REPLACEMENT

 Listed on the National Registry of Historic Places, the South Street Bridge is a visible gateway which spans the Schuylkill River.
-The new bridge and viaducts design reflects the increased importance of walking, bicycling, balanced traffic planning and contextual civic infrastructure in the City of Philadelphia.
+The new bridge and viaducts design reflects the increased importance of walking, bicycling, balanced traffic planning, and contextual civic infrastructure in the City of Philadelphia.

 Synterra Ltd / H2L2 completed the design for the new South Street Bridge in Philadelphia.
 The quarter mile bridge and viaduct is one of the main vehicular and pedestrian connectors over the Schuylkill River between University City and Center City Philadelphia.
 It is also a symbolic entry point as you approach the city from the south along the expressway.
 The bridge consists of 4 car lanes, 2 bike lanes, and “city-street” scaled sidewalks with pavers and lampposts.
-The centerpiece of the bridge are four lantern-like towers that symbolically define the bridge as a gateway to and from the city.
+The centerpiece of the bridge is four lantern-like towers that symbolically define the bridge as a gateway to and from the city.
 Synterra Ltd / H2L2 worked closely with the City, Community Groups, and Gannett Fleming Engineers to develop the design, which was based on four main principles: